Tail Water: The runoff of irrigation water from the lower end of an irrigated field.

 Toxic Chemical Use Substitution: Replacing toxic chemicals with less harmful chemicals in industrial processes.

-Toxic Cloud: Airborne plume of gases, vapors, fumes, or aerosols containing toxic materials.
+Toxic Cloud: Airborne plume of gasses, vapors, fumes, or aerosols containing toxic materials.

 Toxic Concentration: The concentration at which a substance produces a toxic effect.